Home » Vegetarian » Grandma’s Green Bean Casserole

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

 • Sweet onion – In this onion version, I chose fresh onion over fried onion rings.
-Swap out for white or yellow onion if needed.
+I like the flavor it adds to the green beans.

 • Mushrooms – Most recipes call for the standard mushroom soup, but I prefer the taste of fresh mushrooms.
-Can substitute canned, sliced mushrooms.
+Can substitute canned, sliced mushrooms and drain them first.

-• Cut green beans – Although the recipe calls for cans of green beans, you can choose fresh green beans, or substitute with the frozen equivalent.
+• Cut green beans – Although the recipe calls for cans of green beans, you can choose fresh green beans (blanch them first) or substitute with frozen.

 • Ritz crackers – If necessary, melt butter and mix with bread crumbs or panko instead.